MarcosFront/Test-Angular/README.md

 # Test Angular
  Test Angular 1.8

+In order to start the application you need to have node.js installed on your computer.
+Once you have node.js installed, clone the application in github, after having cloned it follows the order to be able to run.

-First clone the repository.
-Then in your terminal open the folder where the project is and use the command: npm instal, after installed use the command npm run serve,  to start the application.
+1- Open the Cmd terminal, Node.js or in VsCode, access the folder where the project is.
+Enter the following command: npm instal.
+In order to install the server dependencies to be able to start the application.

+2- After having installed the server dependencies, use the following command to run the application. npm run serve.